 Yes.
 As long as there is an opening in a class, a student is welcomed to join a class late in the semester.
 A Deck Manager is available to assist if needed to merge the student successfully into the class.

-Auto Enrollment is a program offered by Emler that provides hassle-free enrollment and flexible payment options.
-Emler Swim School is a semester based, goal oriented program.
+Priority Enrollment is a program offered by Emler that provides hassle-free enrollment and flexible payment options.
+Emler Swim School is a semester-based, goal-oriented program.
 There are three semesters every year scheduled very much like the school calendar.
 This program allows swimmers to keep their favorite class time semester after semester, even though they promote to the next level!

 These are the highlights: